Top Ethical Issues in Digital Marketing To Solve in 2025

 TODAY reported that Wendy's created the holiday soon after starting the brands-roasting-brands trend.

 While Wendy's will roast people all 364 days of the year, #NationalRoastDay gets Twitter users fired up and gets Wendy's in the spotlight.
-It's not just brands that enjoy getting into the fun; and even people volunteer to be roasted
+It's not just brands that enjoy getting into the fun; even people volunteer to be roasted.

-Since launching its own Twitter account, Wendy's has been entertaining fans with deadpan comedy, witty comebacks, and even cheeky trolling of its competitors.
+Since launching its Twitter account, Wendy's has entertained fans with deadpan comedy, witty comebacks, and even cheeky trolling of its competitors.
 They've been known to make fun of other fast-food restaurants, with McDonald's being a constant favorite target.

 What can businesses do?

 Comparison advertising is another ethical issue.
-So far as it isn't too far, the idea of introducing competition is okay.
+As long as it doesn’t go too far, the idea of introducing competition is okay.
 Usually, it is more appropriate to highlight your advantages over criticizing others.

 Marketing to Children

-"We have built a digital world, but we have no clue what the repercussions will be," says Dr. Mojca Gabrijelčič Blenkuš.
+“We’ve built a digital world, but we have no idea what the long-term consequences will be,” says Dr. Mojca Gabrijelčič Blenkuš.

 Dr. Mojca Gabrijelčič Blenkuš is a public health specialist and a medical doctor.